Apportionment of Overhead Expenses

 Apportionment is the process of distributing overhead items to cost centers on a fair and reasonable basis.

 The principle is that if an overhead item cannot be fully allocated to one cost center, it should be apportioned over related cost centers.

 This involves finding out a suitable basis of apportionment that enables the overhead item to be shared equitably across the cost centers.

 Departmentalization: A Procedure for Apportionment of Overhead Expenses

-For the purpose of apportionment of overhead expenses, the departments of a factory are divided into two categories i.e., production deparänents and service departments
+For the apportionment of overhead expenses, the departments of a factory are divided into two categories: production and service departments.

-Service departments are the departments that do not perform operations on products to be manufactured but provide auxiliary services to. support operations in production departments e.g., repair and maintenance, purchasing, storeroom, training, payroll departments etc.
+Service departments do not perform operations on products to be manufactured.
+Instead, they provide auxiliary services to support the production departments.
+These services include repairs and maintenance, purchasing, storeroom, training, and payroll.

-The guidelines or principles which facilitate in determining a suitable basis for apportionment of overheads are explained below:
+The guidelines used to find a suitable basis for the apportionment of overheads expenses are explained below.

 1. Derived Benefit

 This principle states that the apportionment of common overhead items should be based on the actual benefit received by the respective cost centers.
 This method is applicable when the actual benefits are measurable.